 The Everest Region is the famous trekking region in Nepal.
 It passes deep into Buddhist Sherpa villages in the Himalayas, among some of the world’s most sublime peaks.
 Trekking in the Everest region starts up the same trail, from the alarming airstrip at Lukla.
 The trails in the Khumbu region lead us to the dizzyingly high sherpa homeland.
 The trail forks above the Sherpa capital of Namche Bazaar (or Namche for short): one route leads to Everest Base Camp and the viewpoint of Kala Pattar, the other to the beautiful Gokyo Lakes.
 Both high points are about eight days from Lukla and can be combined by crossing the high pass of the Cho La.

-Relatively few trekkers now take the switchback hike from the roadhead at Jiri through Solu, the lower, greener, more populous and more ethnically diverse country to the south.
-It’s a stunning route, and offers a great way to acclimatize, but the extra five to seven days’ walking is too much for many people.
-You should leave slack in your schedule even if you’re flying, though, as getting a place on a plane out of Lukla can be problematic if bad weather causes cancellations to stack up.
+Relatively few trekkers now take the switchback hike from the roadhead at Jiri through Solu, the lower, greener, more populous, and more ethnically diverse country to the south.
+It’s a stunning route and offers a great way to acclimatize, but the extra five to seven days of walking are too much for many people.